Skip to main content

 agent_id"agent"Unique identifier for billing and audit

-framework"custom"Set to "autogen" for proper tracking
+framework"custom"Set to "autogen" for correct tracking

 database"hatidata"Target database